 If you have a business and a website that has been around for a while and you simply need a refresh.
 You have the ability to change the theme almost instantly.
 You have the choice of purchasing a free theme or a premium one.
-Once you have found something suitable, simply upload the the new theme, press a button and viola!
+Once you have found something suitable, simply upload the new theme, press a button and voila!
 A new look and feel for your website.

 All in all, it’s pretty easy with numerous amount of help like videos and articles to get you started.

 If you just want a basic website then going the DIY route is just fine.
 However, once your site is established and you now want to rank both the site and the pages in the search engine ranking pages (SERPS).
 You may need a bit more help.

 Since Google and the other search engines keep altering their search algorithms, the structure and design of your website has to change in order to comply with what they’re asking for.
 For example, Google has now changed their search algorithms to concentrate mainly on mobile search.

 In fact, Google has actually stopped updating desktop search and are focusing all of their efforts on mobile search.

 Now, there are quite a few local websites out there that simply haven’t set up either a separate mobile site for their business or they haven’t made their existing site mobile responsive (automatically changes to fit the device you’re reading it on) and this is a big problem.
 Especially if you get a lot of organic traffic (non-paid) to your website from the search engines.